Australia

 Bargara

-When we promised you beach towns, it’s a pretty safe bet that Bundaberg wasn’t the first place on your mind—or the second.
+When I promised you beach towns, it’s a pretty safe bet that Bundaberg wasn’t the first place on your mind—or the second.
 Or the tenth.
-But trust us, Bargara is everything you want and more in a perfect seaside getaway.
+But trust me, Bargara is everything you want and more in a perfect seaside getaway.
 Just 10kms east of Bundaberg town centre, you’ll be greeted by the sight of palm trees lining the foreshore, and golden sands stretching out to meet the sparkling turquoise ocean.
-On the Coral Coast, swimming is an all-year-round activity, and when the tide comes in we suggest heading to The Basin to feed the fish that will be vying for your attention the moment you step into the water.
-Of course, the beaches aren’t the only thing on offer—we recommend taking your appetite for the delicious cafes and bars dotting the town, and stopping at Robertson Flower Farm to smell the flowers on your way.
+On the Coral Coast, swimming is an all-year-round activity, and when the tide comes in I suggest heading to The Basin to feed the fish that will be vying for your attention the moment you step into the water.
+Of course, the beaches aren’t the only thing on offer—I recommend taking your appetite for the delicious cafes and bars dotting the town, and stopping at Robertson Flower Farm to smell the flowers on your way.

 Located about six hours north of Brisbane, the twin beach towns of Agnes Water and 1770 mark the northernmost surf beaches in Australia and they're absolutely dreamy.
 They also happen to be situated on the southernmost point of the Great Barrier Reef and all the beauty that entails.
-So, basically, they’re a little slice of tropical beach heaven without the exxy resort fees.
+I'm basically saying they’re a little slice of tropical beach heaven without the exxy resort fees.
 These quaint coastal towns offer the opportunity for visitors to surf, swim and snorkel—all in the same place—while getting some much needed R&R against a stunning coastal backdrop.
 Sounds rough, right?

 The sparkling blue-green waters of Agnes beach.